-No personal 44 Personal liability
+44 Personal liability

-- (1) A director is not personally liable for any act or default done or made or omitted by him or her or by the Board or by any director in the course of the operations of the Board or the Authority, unless the director acted in bad faith or without reasonable care. - (1) A director of the Board, the CEO and the officers and employees of the Authority are not personally liable for- - (a) anything done (or not done) in good faith in the performance or exercise, or intended performance or exercise, of a function or power under this Act or the Infrastructure Act 2019; and - (b) any debt of the Authority.

-- (2) Each director must be indemnified by the Authority- - (a) for costs or damages for any civil liability arising from any action brought by a third party, if the director was acting in good faith and with reasonable care in the course of operations of the Board or the Authority; and - (a) for costs and damages for any civil liability or claim arising from any action brought by the Crown or a third party, if the director acted or failed to act in good faith in the performance of, or intended performance of, any function or power under this Act or the Infrastructure Act 2019; or - (b) for costs arising from any successfully defended criminal prosecution, if the prosecution arose in the course of the operations of the Board or the Authority. - (b) successfully defending any criminal prosecution if the prosecution arose in the course of operations of the Board or the Authority.
+- (1) A director is not personally liable for any act or default done or made or omitted by him or her or by the Board or by any director in the course of the operations of the Board or the Authority, unless the director acted in bad faith or without reasonable care. - (2) Each director must be indemnified by the Authority- - (a) for costs or damages for any civil liability arising from any action brought by a third party, if the director was acting in good faith and with reasonable care in the course of operations of the Board or the Authority; and - (b) for costs arising from any successfully defended criminal prosecution, if the prosecution arose in the course of the operations of the Board or the Authority.